merge/skulls/x230/README.md

 1. boot Linux with the `iomem=relaxed` boot parameter (for example in /etc/default/grub `GRUB_CMDLINE_LINUX_DEFAULT`)
 2. [download](https://github.com/merge/skulls/releases) the latest Skulls release tarball and unpack it
-3. run `sudo ./x230_skulls.sh` for generating all necessary files and instructions
+3. run `sudo ./x230_skulls.sh` and choose the image to flash.

 ## Moving to Heads
 [Heads](http://osresearch.net/) is an alternative BIOS system with advanced